Udanwita Sri Maliyadewa Arahantha Purana Tampita Viharaya (උදන්විට ශ්රී මලියදේව අරහන්ත පුරාණ ටැම්පිට විහාරය)

 Loading...

 Udanwita Rajamaha Viharaya is a historically important temple in the Buddhist history of Sri Lanka.
-By the beginning of 19th century, Buddhist priests were already almost extinct with other religions being favored by the colonial masters.
+By the beginning of the 19th century, Buddhist priests were already almost extinct with other religions being favoured by the colonial masters.
 During the long period of colonial rule and war, Buddhist temples were burned down and looted by the Portuguese, Dutch and then the British.
 Missionaries were using every means possible to convert Buddhists and Hindus to Christianity with the support of the administrators.

 With the Buddhist revival initiated by the Weliwita Sri Saranankara Thero (19 June 1698 – 18 July 1778), many debates between Buddhism and Christianity were forming.
-Migettuwatte Gunananda Thero (February 9, 1823 – 21 September 1890) was instrumental for number of such debates in Baddegama, Udanwita, Waragoda, Liyanagemulla, Gampola, and in the most famous of the debates in Panadura.
-It is after reading a pamphlet on these debates published in United States that Henry Steel Olcott decided to come to Sri Lanka in 1880.
+Migettuwatte Gunananda Thero (February 9, 1823 – 21 September 1890) was instrumental in a number of such debates in Baddegama, Udanwita, Waragoda, Liyanagemulla, Gampola, and in the most famous of the debates in Panadura.
+It is after reading a pamphlet on these debates published in the United States that Henry Steel Olcott decided to come to Sri Lanka in 1880.

 What remains of the hall where the Udanwita Vadaya was held at Udanwita Purana Tampita Viharaya